 Our effective tax rate is generally higher than the statutory rate due to the geographic mix of profit among the foreign and domestic jurisdictions in which we operate.
-For the three months ended December 31, 2021 and 2020, we recorded income tax expense of \$0.2 million and \$0.1 million, respectively.
-Tax expense for the three months ended December 31, 2020, includes a benefit of approximately \$0.3 million related to the reversal of previously recorded uncertain tax positions.
+For the three months ended March 31, 2022 and 2021, we recorded income tax expense of \$0.7 million and \$0.5 million, respectively.
+For the six months ended March 31, 2022 and 2021, we recorded income tax expense of \$0.8 million and \$0.6 million, respectively.
+Tax expense for the six months ended March 31, 2021, includes a benefit of approximately \$0.3 million related to the reversal of previously recorded uncertain tax positions.
 The quarterly income tax provision is calculated using an estimated annual effective tax rate, based upon expected annual income, permanent items, statutory rates and planned tax strategies in the various jurisdictions in which we operate.
-However, losses in certain jurisdictions and discrete items are treated separately.
+However, losses in certain jurisdictions and discrete items are excluded from the determination of the estimated annual effective tax rate.

-Generally accepted accounting principles require that a valuation allowance be established when it is "more likely than not" that all or a portion of deferred tax assets will not be realized.
+Generally accepted accounting principles of the United States ("GAAP") require that a valuation allowance be established when it is "more likely than not" that all or a portion of deferred tax assets will not be realized.
 A review of all available positive and negative evidence needs to be considered, including a company's performance, the market environment in which the company operates and the length of carryback and carryforward periods.
 According to those principles, it is difficult to conclude that a valuation allowance is not needed when the negative evidence includes cumulative losses in recent years.
-We have concluded that we will maintain a full valuation allowance for all net deferred tax assets related to the carryforwards of U.S. net operating losses and foreign tax credits.
+Based on the consideration of all available evidence, we have concluded that we will maintain a full valuation allowance for all net deferred tax assets related to the carryforwards of U.S. net operating losses and foreign tax credits.
 We will continue to monitor our cumulative income and loss positions in the U.S. and foreign jurisdictions to determine whether full valuation allowances on net deferred tax assets are appropriate.
-We expect to pay minimal U.S federal cash taxes for the foreseeable future as a result of our U.S. net operating losses.
+We expect to pay minimal U.S federal cash taxes for the foreseeable future as a result of our U.S. net operating losses that are carried forward.